 When Ronnie Hines started thinking about middle school for her daughter, she read lots of GreatSchools reviews about the schools in her Los Angeles neighborhood.
 As a Black parent living in a community where there were few students who looked like her daughter, she wanted to be sure the school climate would be welcoming.
 “The parent reviews helped me understand what she would be dealing with in her transition to middle school,” she said.
 “I wanted to make sure I identified a school that would be comfortable for her.”

-Reviews gave Hines some specifics about what peer-to-peer interactions and parent-to-staff interactions were like at different schools, and also a general sense of how happy she and her daughter might be at them.
+School reviews gave Hines specifics about what peer-to-peer and parent-to-staff interactions were like at different schools, and also a sense of how happy her daughter might be at them.
 “Reviews are really critical in making a choice,” she explained.

 Hines isn’t unusual.
 Research suggests that anecdotes – whether personal stories or online reviews – influence how people make decisions, at times even more than evidence does.
 A friend mentions getting bad service from that pizza joint down the street and it sticks in our heads, tarnishing how we feel about the restaurant, despite thousands of glowing reviews.
 Similarly, sharing your family’s experience with a school can have a big impact on how other parents view that school.

 When you write a review of your child’s school, you’re offering other parents something that just looking at the numbers can’t provide — your personal experience as a member of that community.
 And because it’s so powerful, it’s important to pause and think about how to make the review as useful as possible.

 Here are a few guidelines for sharing both positive and negative experiences: